How to make dust filters for your PC case

 Press the strip firmly onto the mesh.
 If yours doesn’t stick securely for whatever reason, you can use a small amount of epoxy or glue from a glue gun to secure it onto the top side.

-Make a PC case dust filter from a pair of tights
+Make a PC case dust filter from pantyhose

 1. Make your own fan filters

 If you want a cheap and effective way to battle dust, you can create your own filters using common household materials.
-You’ll need thin tights or stockings, washers and some glue.
-We’ll be making filters for fans, but you can secure filter material to anywhere in your case using a glue gun.
+You’ll need thin pantyhose or leggings, some washers, and some glue.
+We’ll be making filters specifically for case fans, but you can secure filter material anywhere in your case using a glue gun.

 Glue one edge of the material to the rear of the fan frame, using a thin bead to secure the material.
 Press the material in place and allow the glue a few moments to dry.